dbos-inc/dbos-docs/docs/getting-started/quickstart-cloud.md

 # DBOS Cloud Quickstart

-Here's how to deploy a DBOS application to the cloud in a few button presses!
+Here's how to deploy a DBOS application to the cloud in a few minutes!

 ### Preliminaries

 We assume you've already completed the [quickstart](./quickstart.md).
-Before starting this tutorial, instantiate a new DBOS application and `cd` into it by running the following commands.
+Before starting this tutorial, instantiate a new DBOS application and `cd` into it by running the following commands:
-Your project name must contain only lowercase letters and numbers, dashes (`-`), and underscores (`_`).

 ```bash
 npx -y @dbos-inc/dbos-sdk init -n <project-name>